canonical/sphinx-docs-starter-pack/docs/how-to/update-starter-packs/upgrade-new-starter-pack.rst

 There may be files that need to be deleted after the upgrade such as starter-pack specific files or files that have been replaced with newer versions:

--   If you haven't done it already, delete the copies of `conf.py`, `Makefile`, and `/.readthedocs.yaml` that were renamed and replaced.
+-   If you haven't done so already, delete the copies of `conf.py`, `Makefile`, and `/.readthedocs.yaml` that were renamed and replaced.
--   If you did not strictly follow this guide for this or previous upgrades, it's possible that you have some starter pack-specific files in your repository.
+-   If you did not strictly follow this guide for this or previous upgrades, it's possible that you have some starter pack-specific files in your project.
-    These can be deleted unless you repurposed them for your docs:
+    These can be deleted unless you repurposed them for your project:

     -   `.github/pull_request_template.md`
     -   `.github/workflows/sphinx-python-dependency-build-checks.yml`